Precancels of Great Britain

 3 years later to the same address, and again from Liverpool (courtesy of Grosvenor Auctions), this time with a stamp.

-Both of these are without an "insufficiently Prepaid" mark, but both have the same charge mark '40'.
+They are without an "insufficiently Prepaid" mark, but have the same charge mark '40'.

 I have recently been shown another cover (see below) from Carlisle to Rome via France dated 1st.
 September 1864 with a 6d (plate 4) stamp.